 MaThe Straits of Mackinac, where lakes Michigan and Huron meet, also marks the intersection of history and fun.
 Civilized outings to colonial landmarks and Victorian-era hotels balance bikes or hikes through parklands.

 Two ferry lines shuttle across the Straits of Mackinac to Mackinac Island, a carless haven where horse-drawn carriages clip-clop through town and past Grand Hotel, known for its 660-foot porch and gracious hospitality.

 Dozens of shops fill the downtown, including plenty of places to buy fudge.

 You’ll find decent salads and sandwiches—and unbeatable views of the harbor—at the Fort Mackinac Tea Room.

-Grab dinner at the Bavarian-style lodge Woods or at one of the restaurants at Mission Point Resort (garden-view rooms from $169).
+Grab dinner at the Bavarian-style lodge Woods or at one of the restaurants at Mission Point Resort.

 Michigan preserves more than 80 percent of the island as parkland; a bike makes exploring the parks easy.
 (Bike rentals are available along the main street.)

 Or head back to the Lower Peninsula to immerse yourself in history, this time at the reconstructed fort and fur-trading village Colonial Michilimackinac and Historic Mill Creek Discovery Park, a reconstructed sawmill and nature park south of Mackinaw City.

 Downtown, Mackinaw Crossings features options for shopping, dining on fresh perch and walleye at Scalawags Whitefish and Chips, and entertainment for kids on the playground.